DrDad0217/GH_DrDad0217.github.io/_posts/PoshDad Posts/2022-09-30-UsingParentheses.md

 $Message = "The dog chased the red ball"
 ```

-Now that we have the content for the logfile, lets create the file itself.
+Now that we have the content for the log file, lets create the file itself.

 ```powershell
  New-Item -Path "C:\Temp\TestLog-$(Get-Date -Format MM-dd-yy).txt" -Value $Message